i3drobotics/i3dr_detect_3d-ros/README.md

 roslaunch i3dr_detect_pcl_primitives detect.launch point_cloud_filepath:=/path/to/pointcloud.ply
 ```

 Alternatively to run with live point cloud from Titania.
-Plug in your Titania camera to your machine and use the following launch file to capture data from the stereo camera:
+Plug in your Titania camera to your machine and use the following launch file to capture data from the stereo camera (add 'stereo_algorithm:=2' parameter to use the I3DRSGM stereo matcher):
 ```
-roslaunch i3dr_titania titania.launch
+roslaunch i3dr_titania titania.launch stereo_algorithm:=2
 ```

 Then in a new terminal launch the Titania primitive detection: